alcarney/blog/dotfiles/emacs.rst

 Repeat Mode
 ^^^^^^^^^^^

-``repeat-mode`` is awesome and while I should really look at trying some of the things shown in `Karthik's guide <https://karthinks.com/software/it-bears-repeating/>`_, simply turning the mode on gives you a lot.
+``repeat-mode`` is awesome and while I should really look at trying some of the things shown in `Karthink's guide <https://karthinks.com/software/it-bears-repeating/>`_, simply turning the mode on gives you a lot.

 .. code-block:: elisp
    :filename: emacs/init.el